Joseph has had a lawn and irrigation business in Florida for almost a decade and enjoys sharing his landscaping tips.

 In the world of lawn mowers, especially zero-turn mowers, no name is bigger or gets more attention than that of Dixie Chopper.
 Long known as one of the strongest and fastest mower lines on the market, Dixie Chopper is stronger today than ever.

 Dixie Chopper began as the first zero-turn mower made for commercial use in 1980 in Indiana.
-In fact, they have become accustomed to "firsts".
-In 1987 they became the first to incorporate Stainless Steel for more durability and introduced the industry's first hydrostatic drive.
-In 1993, they were the first to use a 150 hp engine and then in 1996 used the first "twin engine" mower.
-Dixie Chopper also introduced the first propane mower and the first 4 wheel drive zero-turn to the market.
+In fact, they have become accustomed to "firsts."
+In 1987, they became the first to incorporate stainless steel for more durability and introduced the industry's first hydrostatic drive.
+In 1993, they were the first to use a 150 hp engine, and then in 1996, they used the first "twin engine" mower.
+Dixie Chopper also introduced the first propane mower and the first 4-wheel drive zero-turn to the market.

 The Excalibur, DC's impressive "industrial" model, has up to a 74" blade deck, an available 36 hp Vanguard engine, and can fly at 13 mph.
 This mower package can mow up to 7.8 acres per hour, leaving you wondering what else to do with your time.